"Okinawan Training Sai"-style Premium Quality Sai

 The blade length and weight of the 25 pair in the limited production run is, approximately 14 1/2 inches and 830 grams, respectively.
 That weight is about 7% to 10% heavier than the corresponding length Shureido and Shureido-like custom Sai but the feel is dramatically different.

 This first-run of the training Sai are made from French stainless steel, professionally heat treated, and polished to a mirror finish.
 We regard the precise type of steel and exact hardness as a "trade secret."
 Too hard and the weapon shatters.
 Too soft and it bends, dents easily, and is non longer suitable for use as a weapon.
 There is no chrome or plating.
 We believe this level of finish is a Sai first and sets the standard for quality.

 Modell Design LLC and the forge (which is NOT in Okinawa) have tremendous experience making steel weapons that flip due to leadership in the high-quality end of the Gung Fu Butterly Sword field.
 The balance on these Training Sai is outstandingly good.

 The Training Sai are cord wrapped with a blue lightening pattern cord.
 No sheath or case is included.

 Here are the caveats:

-In Hanshi Adams' lineage, the right size is a blade length that reaches one inch past your elbow when the Sai is held in a reverse grip.
-To emphasize, the critical point is the blade length, not the total length of the Sai.
-However, the handle must be of a size sufficient for your hand and your hand must fit under the tines during a reverse grip.
+In Hanshi Adams' lineage, the appropriate blade length is one inch past your elbow when the Sai is held in a reverse grip.
+To emphasize again, the critical point is the blade length, not the total length of the Sai.
+There is a good chance that your arms are not exactly the same (with the dominant side being longer).
+What that means is you cannot worry too much about getting the Sai length perfect.
+Furthermore, given the high price and limited size availability of good Sai, no one has the right to complain at a promotion if your Sai blade only reaches to the tip of the elbow during a reverse grip.